ldodds-dev/Amani-Support/README.md

 Please complete these checks first:

-1. Confirm that you are using the most recent AMANI Beta available from [amani-browser.com](https://amani-browser.com).
+1. Confirm that you are using the most recent ΛMΛNI Beta available from [amani-browser.com](https://amani-browser.com).
-2. Restart AMANI and, when appropriate, restart your device.
+2. Restart ΛMΛNI and, when appropriate, restart your device.
 3. Search the [existing issues](https://github.com/ldodds-dev/Amani-Support/issues) to see whether the problem has already been reported.
 4. Test whether the problem occurs consistently or only under a particular network, device, location, or account condition.
 5. Remove personal or sensitive information from screenshots, logs, addresses, searches, and filenames.